quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 This document describes how the core HTTP/3 protocol and selected extensions can be expressed in qlog using a newly defined event schema.
 Per the requirements in
-{{Section 8 of QLOG-MAIN}}, this document registers the `http` namespace and `h3` category identifiers.
-The URI is `urn:ietf:params:qlog:events:http#h3`.
+{{Section 8 of QLOG-MAIN}}, this document registers the `http3` namespace.
+The event schema URI is `urn:ietf:params:qlog:events:http3`.

 ## Draft Event Schema Identification
 {:removeinrfc="true"}

-Only implementations of the final, published RFC can use the events belonging to the category with the URI `urn:ietf:params:qlog:events:http#h3`.
+Only implementations of the final, published RFC can use the events belonging to the event schema with the URI `urn:ietf:params:qlog:events:http3`.
 Until such an RFC exists, implementations MUST NOT identify themselves using this URI.

 Implementations of draft versions of the event schema MUST append the string "-" and the corresponding draft number to the URI.
-For example, draft 07 of this document is identified using the URI `urn:ietf:params:qlog:events:http#h3-07`.
+For example, draft 07 of this document is identified using the URI `urn:ietf:params:qlog:events:http3-07`.

-The category identifier itself is not affected by this requirement.
+The namespace identifier itself is not affected by this requirement.

 # HTTP/3 Events {#h3-ev}